Persistent BitTorrent Trackers: Implementation and evaluation

+Tracker instances require \textit{liveness} (reads and writes to the smart contract always succeed) and \textit{integrity} (blockchain responses are authentic) with respect to blockchain interaction.
+We address these with three measures: (1) a prioritized list of fallback RPC endpoints across providers; (2) state reads verified against Merkle proofs over block headers, removing reliance on a single RPC provider; (3) contract writes signed with $key_{\mathrm{trk}}$-derived keys, with the contract enforcing that only attested instances can mutate state.
+Writes are treated as confirmed only after monitoring finality to handle chain reorganizations.

-We evaluate the performance and practicality of our Persistent BitTorrent Tracker System (PBTS) through a series of micro-benchmarks and system-level simulations.
-Our evaluation aims to answer three key questions: \emph{(1)} What is the computational overhead of the cryptographic primitives, particularly the receipt generation and verification? \emph{(2)} How does the TEE environment impact the performance of tracker operations? \emph{(3)} What is the end-to-end impact on client download performance, and how effectively does batching mitigate this overhead?
+We now evaluate performance through micro-benchmarks and system-level simulations, addressing three questions: \emph{(1)} What is the cost of the core cryptographic operations? \emph{(2)} What is the end-to-end impact on client download throughput? \emph{(3)} What does the hybrid ECDSA/BLS scheme gain, and what are the on-chain costs?

-\subsection{Experiment Setup}
+\subsection{Experiment setup}

-All experiments were conducted on a confidential virtual machine hosted on Phala Cloud~\cite{phala}, equipped with 2 vCPUs and 4 GB of RAM.
-The environment supports Intel TDX for TEE execution.
-We implemented the core PBTS components in Python, using the BLS12-381 curve~\cite{bls12-381}.
-We selected BLS specifically for its support of efficient signature aggregation and verification~\cite{bls-aggregation}, which serves as the foundation for our batching optimizations.
-Our implementation is open-sourced and available online.\footnote{\url{https://anonymous.4open.science/r/pbts-75AC/}}

-To ensure backward compatibility with existing BitTorrent clients and trackers, we implemented receipt generation and verification as BEP10 extensions.

-We focus our evaluation on the cryptographic and network overheads of the tracker and client.
-We do not benchmark smart contract operations (e.g., reputation persistence) as they are inherent to the underlying blockchain infrastructure and can be conducted asynchronously.
-The tracker commits state updates to the blockchain in the background, ensuring that block confirmation times do not block real-time peer interactions.
+Cryptographic benchmarks (BLS keypair generation, receipt signing and verification) use a Rust implementation with the \texttt{blst} library for BLS12-381~\cite{bls12-381}.
+TEE experiments run on a confidential virtual machine hosted on Phala~\cite{phala}, equipped with 2 vCPUs, 4 GB of RAM, and Intel TDX.
+Gas costs are measured using a local Ethereum node (Anvil).
+Client download simulations vary download speed (1--20 MB/s) and piece size (256 KB and 2 MB); the attestation comparison uses a representative 5.1 GB torrent with 2,560 pieces of 2 MB each.
+We open-sourced our implementation and made it available online.\footnote{\url{https://anonymous.4open.science/r/pbts-75AC/}}